Articles by City & Category

 October 28, 2019 By CityPASS

-New York City has more than its fair share of stellar art museums: the Guggenheim Museum, the Metropolitan Museum of Art, and The Museum of Modern Art (better known as MoMA) are all legendary landmarks of the Big Apple.
+New York City has more than its fair share of stellar art museums: the Guggenheim Museum, and The Museum of Modern Art (better known as MoMA) are all legendary landmarks of the Big Apple.
 With so much to see, it may be tough to choose which ones to check off your bucket list.
 That said, MoMA, with its extensive assortment of architecture and design works, 300,000-plus book library, and 30,000-strong film collection, is truly something to behold and is well worth a visit.

 The History of MoMA in NYC

 Considered by many to possess the best collection of modern works in the world, MoMA arose from surprisingly humble beginnings.
 Over lunch in 1928, Abby Rockefeller, Lillie P. Bliss and Mary Quinn Sullivan, came together with the dream of creating a museum dedicated to modern masters.

 Less than a year later, The Museum of Modern Art opened in rented quarters on the twelfth floor of an office building at 730 Fifth Avenue with an exhibition approved by the three women, devoted to the modern masters.
 (Interestingly, Abby’s husband, John D. Rockefeller, was against the idea of the museum in its infancy and refused to support it financially.
 He later warmed to the idea and eventually became one of its most ardent advocates.)